junxit/us-congress-bills-116/metadata.md

 - 2019-11-18 — Introduced in House
 - 2019-11-18 — Referred to the Committee on Transportation and Infrastructure, and in addition to the Committee on the Judiciary, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
 - 2019-11-18 — Referred to the Committee on Transportation and Infrastructure, and in addition to the Committee on the Judiciary, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
+- 2019-11-19 — Referred to the Subcommittee on Aviation.
+- 2019-11-19 — Referred to the Subcommittee on Coast Guard and Maritime Transportation.
+- 2019-11-19 — Referred to the Subcommittee on Highways and Transit.
+- 2019-11-19 — Referred to the Subcommittee on Railroads, Pipelines, and Hazardous Materials.
+- 2019-11-20 — Committee Consideration and Mark-up Session Held.
+- 2019-11-20 — Ordered to be Reported (Amended) by Voice Vote.
+- 2019-11-20 — Subcommittee on Aviation Discharged.
+- 2019-11-20 — Subcommittee on Coast Guard and Maritime Transportation Discharged.
+- 2019-11-20 — Subcommittee on Highways and Transit Discharged.
+- 2019-11-20 — Subcommittee on Railroads, Pipelines, and Hazardous Materials Discharged.
+- 2019-12-18 — Referred to the Subcommittee on Crime, Terrorism, and Homeland Security.
+- 2020-07-29 — Committee on the Judiciary discharged.
+- 2020-07-29 — Committee on the Judiciary discharged.
+- 2020-07-29 — Placed on the Union Calendar, Calendar No. 371.
+- 2020-07-29 — Reported (Amended) by the Committee on Transportation and Infrastructure.
+H. Rept.
+116-463, Part I.
+- 2020-07-29 — Reported (Amended) by the Committee on Transportation and Infrastructure.
+H. Rept.
+116-463, Part I.